 The church contains some fine 19th and early-20th century stained glass, including 5 of the 7 windows of the chancel apse.

 Burials in the church and church grounds are prohibited by law.
-The war memorial in the grounds, to the south-east of the church, was originally erected in 1921 at the junction of Saddle Road and Peel Road, and was subsequently moved to its present position.
+The war memorial in the grounds, to the south-east of the church, was originally erected in 1921 at the junction of Saddle Road and Peel Road, and was moved to its present position in 1961.